andrsgrza/fintrack/docs/RULE-ENGINE.md

 - apply on `FinancialTransaction` create;
 - use `FILL_EMPTY_ONLY`;
+- resolve and validate the account first, then evaluate only the transaction/account owner's rules;
+- no admin override;
+- no cross-user rule evaluation;
 - no silent override;
 - no update reevaluation;
 - no bulk reevaluation.